OUR SCHEDULE IS NOW LIVE!

 GENERAL CONVENTION RULES

 - Absolutely NO outside food and beverages.
 The convention hall/hotel has several great food choices, and we are around several great restaurants like the City Market which is less than a city block away!
-Check your swag bag for area food options (but you must eat it there).

 - Shuto Con officially starts at 9am Friday morning and ends at 6pm Sunday afternoon.
-All attendees must evacuate the convention hall at this time so the convention hall staff can prepare for Monday's scheduled events.
+All attendees must leave the convention hall at this time so the convention hall staff can prepare for Monday's scheduled events.

 - No lewd outfits are allowed.
 All clothing must be street legal.
 No “naughty parts” may be exposed (and please don't ask us to explain “naughty parts”).
 If staff deems your outfit inappropriate, you will be asked to change.
+When at the Radisson on the 1st floor, shirts must be worn over bare chested cosplays (meaning no exposed nipples) and shoes must be worn as per hotel rules.

 - Children under 12 must be with an adult at all times, no exceptions.